Caffeine: How much is too much?

 Although caffeine use may be safe for adults, it's not a good idea for children.
 Adolescents and young adults need to be cautioned about excessive caffeine intake and mixing caffeine with alcohol and other drugs.

 Women who are pregnant or who are trying to become pregnant and those who are breast-feeding should talk with their doctors about limiting caffeine use to less than 200 mg daily.

 Even among adults, heavy caffeine use can cause unpleasant side effects.
 And caffeine may not be a good choice for people who are highly sensitive to its effects or who take certain medications.

 Read on to see if you may need to curb your caffeine routine.

 You drink more than 4 cups of coffee a day

 You may want to cut back if you're drinking more than 4 cups of caffeinated coffee a day (or the equivalent) and you have side effects such as:

 - Frequent urination or inability to control urination

 Even a little makes you jittery

 Some people are more sensitive to caffeine than are others.
-If you're susceptible to the effects of caffeine, just small amounts — even one cup of coffee or tea — may prompt unwanted effects, such as restlessness and sleep problems.
+If you're susceptible to the effects of caffeine, even small amounts may prompt unwanted effects, such as restlessness and sleep problems.